 If the Legislature’s Management Council directed them to, the LSO could livestream any meeting where the chairmen gave staffers permission.

 In June, Wyoming PBS received permission to broadcast a joint meeting of the Revenue Committee and Select Committee on School Finance Recalibration.

+The Wyoming Tribune Eagle demanded that lawmakers “step out of the darkness” in an Aug.
+27 editorial.
 On Sunday, the Casper Star-Tribune’s editorial board called for the Legislature to do so using Facebook Live.